 In interviews with community partners, nonprofit housing management staff, and City inspection staff, anecdotes have been shared of uncivil behavior and poor property and neighborhood care associated with larger household sizes.
 The detriment is said to stem from occupancy by people who are not associated closely with the head of the household and are transient, and therefore have less stake in the wellbeing of their house, yard, street, and neighbors.
-Practical effects of this include substantially increased litter, noise, property damage, property neglect, and disruptions of the peace.
+Practical effects of this include increased litter, noise, property damage, property neglect, and disruptions of the peace.

-While low occupancy maximums may reduce such issues, this must be balanced by the need for housing, as well as consideration of those many large, quiet households that do not produce anything but stability, care, and positive community contributions.
+Concern 2: Larger households may produce detrimental behavioral problems.
+While low occupancy maximums may reduce such issues, this must be weighed against the need for housing, as well as consideration of those many large, quiet households that do not produce anything but stability, care, and positive community contributions.
 The Zoning Code is generally not a good tool for addressing behavioral disturbances; it is inferior in many ways to public services dedicated specially to address these issues without posing a barrier to fair housing choice.

 Concern has been expressed that landlords may add bedrooms to rental properties to fit more tenants and make a higher profit, damaging the architectural quality of Saint Paul's housing stock and accelerating the conversion of ownership housing to dwellings resembling roominghouses.
 It has also been suggested that, as more renters are fit into dwellings, the total value of the house and property increase, increasing the value of the surrounding properties and the resulting tax burden.
-No evidence that this would result from the proposed amendments has been presented.
-In the case that evidence is presented, it should be evaluated not only by the question "Would this happen?", but also "Does the harm this would cause outweigh the benefits of fair and affordable housing?" and "Are Zoning Code occupancy regulations the appropriate tool with which to discourage these effects?"
+No evidence that this would result from the proposed amendments to a significant extent has been found.
+Considering the data limitations discussed earlier in this report, it would be a difficult correlation to project.
+Any such negative effects of this would need to be weighed against the benefits of added fair and affordable rental housing.